 Treatment can also help you demonstrate that you have sustained an injury that is serious enough to allow you to file a lawsuit against a driver who caused your car accident.
 Often, you are not able to file a lawsuit for a very small, minor injury that causes no impairment or one that is not permanent.
 However, medical documentation can show that your injury is in fact much more serious than a basic whiplash injury.
 Often, whiplash injuries develop into chronic pain which affects your ability to work or to perform your activities of daily living.

-The Pickering herniated disc lawyers at Preszler Law Firm can help you recover insurance benefits and often recover damages from an insurance company or a negligent driver who caused an accident.
+Our Pickering personal injury lawyers may be able to help you recover insurance benefits and often recover damages from an insurance company or a negligent driver who caused an accident.
 Call us today to discuss your injuries and your accident.